 If we continue to treat the symptoms we are wasting money, time and energy on things that won’t actually change what we need to change.

 Getting to the heart of issues isn’t easy.
 People can be naturally defensive.
 Plus, when we do something – anything – we feel like we are moving forward.
 So it’s easy to fall into the trap of treating the symptoms.
 We don’t like change or ambiguity and there will be some difficult conversations.
 But all change requires an element of discomfort if we’re to avoid the same issues resurfacing again.
 If you are experiencing chaos within your team or organisation, it’s worth diving deeper to ask if you’re dealing with the symptoms or the root cause.
 Don’t waste your time and money on papering over the cracks.
 Take the time to dig a bit deeper so that your investment is in the right things that will help you get where you want to go.

 If you’d like to know more, I talk about this in further detail in this long read for Bananatag about how to create real change in organisations.
+Listen to my podcast episode on leadership behaviours.
 Find out more about The Field ModelTM, download this overview of typical symptoms of chaos or get in touch if you have any burning questions.